lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Generate Normals**

 To generate smooth shaded models during rendering, we need normals at each vertex.
-As in deci-mation, sharp edges can be retained by setting the feature angle.
+As in decimation, sharp edges can be retained by setting the feature angle.

 ``` tcl
 vtkPolyDataNormals normals